Brain-like Variational Inference: Background and Related Work

-\paragraph{Online inference through natural gradient descent.} In a recent landmark paper, \textcite{khan2023blr} proposed the \textit{Bayesian learning rule} (BLR), unifying seemingly disparate learning algorithms as instances of variational inference.
-Different algorithms arise from different variational posteriors and approximation choices, optimized via natural gradient descent \cite{Amari1998NatGD,khan2018fast} on a Bayesian objective which reduces to the ELBO when the likelihood is known \cite{catoni2007pac, bissiri2016general}.
-BLR demonstrates the utility of a unifying framework, because it relates seemingly different algorithms through the same lens, allowing us to better understand their characteristics and the reason for their success.
-But also, critically, BLR provides a recipe for deriving new algorithms from first principles \cite{khan2023blr}.
+\paragraph{Online inference through natural gradient descent.} In a recent landmark paper, \textcite{khan2023blr} proposed the \textit{Bayesian learning rule} (BLR), unifying seemingly disparate learning algorithms as instances of variational inference optimized via natural gradient descent \cite{Amari1998NatGD,khan2018fast} on a Bayesian objective which reduces to the ELBO when the likelihood is known \cite{catoni2007pac, bissiri2016general}.
+BLR's generality extends naturally to sequential settings \cite{jones2024bong}, where beliefs must be updated online as data arrives.
+In such settings, a rolling update scheme---where the posterior at each step becomes the prior for the next (\cref{fig:online-kl})---provides a simple yet effective approach to continual belief revision \cite{jones2024bong}.

-Building on BLR \cite{khan2023blr}, \textcite{jones2024bong} proposed the \textit{Bayesian online natural gradient} (BONG), a sequential inference method that performs a single natural gradient update on the expected log-likelihood, initialized at the prior predictive distribution.
-BONG recovers exact Bayesian inference if the model is conjugate, and it performs well empirically, even with a simple rolling update scheme in which the posterior at each step becomes the prior for the next (\cref{fig:online-kl}).

-\paragraph{Our contributions.} In this section so far, along with the corresponding \cref{sec:appendix:extended-background}, we reviewed how seemingly different models across machine learning and neuroscience can be understood as instances of $\FF$ minimization (\cref{fig:model_tree}).
+\paragraph{Summary so far.} In this background section, and the corresponding \cref{sec:appendix:extended-background}, we reviewed how seemingly different models across machine learning and neuroscience can be understood as instances of $\FF$ minimization (\cref{fig:model_tree}).
 The differences among them arise from the choices we make on the distributions and the inference methods (\cref{sec:appendix:unify-ml-neuro}).

-Building on the unification potential shown above, we introduce \textit{\underline{F}ree energy \underline{O}nline \underline{N}atural-gradient \underline{D}ynamics} (FOND): a framework that combines online Bayesian inference with natural gradient updates to derive brain-inspired adaptive inference algorithms from $\FF$ minimization.
-Specifically, FOND provides a principled framework for deriving neural dynamics by first explicitly identifying dynamical variables (\cref{fig:main}a), and then formulating their temporal evolution as natural gradient descent on variational free energy (\cref{fig:main}b), with an online update scheme for real-time adaptation to incoming sensory data (\cref{fig:online-kl}).